ilwoof/MtsCID/README.md

 ## Data

-In this repository, the GECCO dataset under 100 steps setting is proposed for a quick hands-up.
+In this repository, the GECCO dataset under 100 time steps setting is proposed for a quick hands-up.

 ## Usage

-The simplest way of running LogSD is to run `python main.py`.
+The simplest way of running MtsCID is to run `python main.py`.

 ## Citation
 If you find this repo useful, please cite our paper.